xXCoolinXx/ESPWatch/README.md

 # Libraries

-The libraries required are TFT_eSPI, ArduinoJson, DS1307RTC, TimeLib, LittleFS,
+The libraries required are TFT_eSPI, ArduinoJson, DS1307RTC, TimeLib, and LittleFS.
 # Secrets
 The project requires a `Secrets.h` file for WiFi and APIs.
 It is formatted as follows